 Claire has a broad history of organising and campaigning in the labour movement and for organisations of social impact, including overseeing communications for Australia’s successful Every Australian Counts campaign for the National Disability Insurance Scheme.

-David Southerland is the Senior Executive Assistant at the Sunrise Project.
-With degrees in Journalism and Mass Communication, he brings a diverse and global experience in administration, branding/advertising, and adventure tourism.
+David is the Senior Executive Assistant at The Sunrise Project.
+Along with a bachelors degree in Journalism and a masters degree in Mass Communications, he brings diverse and global experience in administration, branding/advertising, and adventure tourism.

-Born in Las Vegas, he currently lives in Melbourne, Australia with his husband, Andrew, and three chickens.
+Born and raised in Las Vegas, Nevada, he currently lives in Australia with his husband and three chickens.

 An avid quiltmaker and songwriter, he attributes all the success in his life to the music of Dolly Parton.